klpatil/sitecore-mantras-every-sitecorian-should-know/README.md

 While reading that suddenly got an idea that **"Why don't we have similar Wisdom from Sitecore experts"** And that's how this book has born.

-Then I was thinking how I can bring all Experts in one platform and that's when I came across two URLs where online book writing idea is already implemented:
+Then I was thinking how I can bring all Experts on one platform and that's when I came across two URLs where online book writing idea is already implemented:

 1. [http://sitecore-community.github.io/docs/](http://sitecore-community.github.io/docs/)
 2. [https://www.gitbook.com/book/gallarotti/sitecore-mvc-the-community-book/details](https://www.gitbook.com/book/gallarotti/sitecore-mvc-the-community-book/details)

-MVP
-Book Print
-Donate
+I am very optimistic from this book.
+Because of our MVPs -- This year we got 221 MVPs.
+If each MVP gives one contributions then also we will have 221 Contributions!
+And with the new bloggers I see coming I am sure they will also contribute!

+In a longer run I have a dream that it would be great to have all Sitecore Wisdoms under one printed book (Feeling of reading hard copy is just awesome!) and whatever money we make out of it we should donate it for Kids who can't go to school because of lack of money.

 ## What?

-Then I thought to spend sometime thinking about book name -- And as you know writing programme is simpler than giving name to classes, methods, and files :-) And that's what happened in this case as well.
+Then I thought to spend sometime thinking about book name -- And as you know writing program is simpler than giving name to classes, methods, and files :-) And that's what happened in this case as well.
 Thought lot of names.
 But finally liked this name:

 > Sitecore Mantras every Sitecorian should know